tonylea/til/docs/macos/how-to-authenticate-sudo-using-touch-id.md

-# How to authenticate sudo with Touch ID
+# How to authenticate sudo using Touch ID

 In Terminal, open the `/etc/pam.d/sudo` file as root and edit look like this: